oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

     authorization_code=uY29tL2F1dGhlbnRpY
     &state=xyz

-Client SHALL compile during each flow an Allowlist of DNS domains of all *federation_uri* it encounters, which were returned with error code *federate*, to be used for validation in the response handling phase, which is:
+Client SHALL compile during each flow an Allowlist of DNS domains of all *federation_uri* it encounters, which were returned with error code *federate*, to be used for validation in the **response handling phase**, which begins:

-* After being invoked on its native_callback_uri, if provided.
+* Once client has been invoked on its native_callback_uri (if provided).
-* After receiving the error code *federated_response*.
+* Once client has received the error code *federated_response*.

 #### Redirect to app response {#redirect-to-app-response}